Current consumption of Fusion marine stereos:

-Due to the release of the iPhone 4 being after the release date of the MS-RA200 the first version of software does not support the iPhone 4.
-This is resolved by updating the MS-RA200 software via a USB flashdrive.
-To check the version installed select Menu, Settings, About.
+Due to the release of the iPhone 4 being after the release date of the MS-RA200, the first version of software does not support the iPhone 4.
+This can be resolved by updating the MS-RA200 software via a USB flash drive.
+To check the version installed, select 'Menu', then 'Settings', then 'About'.
 This will display the current version installed.
 If the version is 10.1573 you will need to update the software.
-It is a simple operation and the update is available from Fusion directly by contacting us via email at /marine/contact
+It is a simple operation and the update is available from Fusion directly by contacting us via email at /marine/contact.

-If your Head unit displays ‘No iPod connected’ while in iPod source the first thing to do is check you are using the correct sleeve combination.
-If you have the incorrect sleeve combination this could prevent the iPod connector from mating correctly, it could also damage the connector in the dock or your iPod/iPhone.
+If your head unit displays ‘No iPod Connected’ while in the iPod source, the first thing to check is that you are using the correct sleeve combination.
+If you have the incorrect sleeve combination this could prevent the iPod connector from mating correctly, and could also damage the connector in the dock or damage your iPod/iPhone.

-If you are uncertain which iPod model you have to ensure you have the correct sleeve combination, go to http://www.apple.com/support/ and get the correct model information of your iPod.
+If you are uncertain which iPod model you have to ensure you have the correct sleeve combination, go to http://www.apple.com/support/ and obtain the correct model information of your iPod.

-Once you know for certain you have the correct sleeve combination and if you are still having a connection issue, the next step is to ensure you have the latest version of Operating Software installed in your iPod/iPhone and the latest iTunes version.
+Once you know for certain that you have the correct sleeve combination, and if you are still having a connection issue, the next step is to ensure you have the latest version of operating software installed in your iPod/iPhone and the latest version of iTunes.
 You can check this by connecting your iPod/iPhone to iTunes and it will check and/or prompt you to download the latest version.

-Once you have confirmed that you have the latest versions or updated your iPod/iPhone, if the issue persists you should reset the iPod/iPhone ( see the user manual for your Apple product) and also reset the Head unit (Fusion User manual).
-If you continue to get the ‘No iPod Connected’ message you should contact your Fusion dealer or contact Fusion via the Tech email.
+If the issue persists after you have confirmed that you have the latest versions, or have updated your iPod/iPhone, you should reset the iPod/iPhone (refer to the user manual for your Apple product) and also reset the head unit (refer to the Fusion user manual).
+If you continue to get the ‘No iPod Connected’ message, you should contact your Fusion dealer or contact Fusion via the Tech email.